TestProjects-Sigma/sigmatoolkit/README.md

 ---

-**SigmaToolkit v1.2.0** - Your comprehensive IT Swiss Army knife for efficient network, DNS, and email troubleshooting.
+**SigmaToolkit v1.3.0** - Your comprehensive IT Swiss Army knife for efficient network, DNS, email, and performance troubleshooting.

 *Built by system administrators, for system administrators.*